 Beverley Naidoo is the Carnegie award-winning author of many novels for children and young adults.

-Titles published by Puffin include: Chain of Fire, No Turning Back, Out Of Bounds, Web of Lies and The Other Side of Truth, which won the Carnegie Award.
-Beverley is also published by Frances Lincoln: S is for South Africa with Prodeepta Das; Aesop’s Fables illustrated by Piet Grobler and, most recently, Who Is King, illustrated by Piet Grobler.
+Titles published by Puffin include: Chain of Fire, No Turning Back, Out Of Bounds, Burn My Heart, Web of Lies and The Other Side of Truth, which won the Carnegie Award.
+Beverley’s writing for younger children includes a poetry alphabet S is for South Africa with Prodeepta Das; Aesop’s Fables and Who Is King?, both illustrated by Piet Grobler (all Frances Lincoln).
+Her retelling of the world’s oldest Cinderella tale is published by Tiny Owl as Cinderella of the Nile, illustrated by Marjan Vafaeian.

 Her novel Burn My Heart has been adapted for the stage by the Trestle Theatre Company.
 Beverley’s stage adaptation of her story The Playground was premiered at the Polka Theatre.
 She also adapted The Other Side of Truth for BBC Radio 4.